Rudolf Wagner (pilot)

-Lt.
 Rudolf Wagner (29 October 1921 – 11 December 1943) was a former Luftwaffe fighter ace and recipient of the Knight's Cross of the Iron Cross during World War II.
 Rudolf Wagner was credited with 81 aerial victories all over the Eastern Front (World War II).
 He was missing in action over Zhytomyr Oblast, Ukraine, in 1943 during WWII.

 Career

 Wagner entered the military on May 11, 1941, as an Oberfeldwebel.
 When he completed his training he was assigned to o IV./JG 51 - Jagdgeschwader 51.
 In early 1942 and he served as Otto Gaiser's wingman.
 Wagner scored 81 aerial victories most of then while he was piloting a Messerschmitt Bf 109; he also may have recorded kills while flying a Focke-Wulf Fw 190 in 1943.

 Squadron leader and missing in action

 In October 1943, when Hauptmann Wilhelm Moritz was transferred, Wagner succeeded him as Staffelführer (squadron leader) of 12.
 Staffel of JG 51.

 On 11 December, Wagner was posted as missing in action following aerial combat in his Messerschmitt Bf 109 G-6 (Werknummer 140232—factory number) 3 km north of Weprin, present-day Vepryk.
 He was succeeded by Oberleutnant Hugo Brönner as commander of 12.
 Staffel of JG 51.
+Posthously on 26 March 1944, Wagner was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) for his 81 aerial victories claimed.